n3rbi/Possessor-Ban-Log/README.md

 If you'd like to report exploiters or teamers, please use the **#exploiter-report** channel in [our Discord](https://discord.gg/possessor).

 Anyone can end up here if they break the rules, so play fair!

+# INFRACTION SYSTEM:

+## Teaming:

+ 1st.
+A kick + warning "If caught agian, you will bans that increase in length (e.g. 1day, 2days, 3days, 1week).

+ 2nd.
+After all the warnings have gone through, your 5th time will be a perm ban.

+## Exploiting:

+1st.
+Perm ban.

+# Ive been falsey banned/reported, what can I do?

+ 1. DM me on discord @yo_bi and send me a dm saying "Hey, I believe ive been falsey reported.
+Can we do something about this please?"